emqx/emqx-docs/en_US/data-integration/rules.md

 In the SQL Editor section, input your SQL statements based on your business needs.

-For example, if you want EMQX to retrieve input messages from an MQTT topic matching the pattern `t/#` and add a new field `d` only to messages with `clientid` equal to `foo`, you can try the SQL statement below:
+For example, if you want EMQX to retrieve input messages from an MQTT topic under topic `t/#` and with `clientid` equal to `foo`, then rename the `data` field to `d`, you can try the SQL statement below:

 ```sql
 SELECT